Cardinals Vs Cubs Prediction, Odds, Pick

 Final Cardinals-Cubs Prediction & Pick

-Our lean is to the Cubs, but neither team is trustworthy.
-We recommend you pass on this game.
+Our lean is to the Cubs, but this series has been very close and hard to predict.
+We think you should pass.

 Click here for more betting news and predictions